fidlerfm at unimelb.edu.au

 School of BioSciences | School of Historical and Philosophical Studies

-I am a psychologist with a PhD in philosophy of science, working primarily in conservation science.
-I’m interested in how scientists and other experts reason, make decisions and change their minds.
+I’m interested in how scientists and other experts reason, make and justify decisions and change their minds.

 Current research interests: Reproducibility, transparency and open science; expert judgement, reasoning and decision making; methodology change in science; behavioural and institutional change; research ethics and scientific integrity.